-Pregnancy and audio industry aren’t exactly two terms you hear together.
+Pregnancy and the audio industry aren’t exactly two terms you hear together.
 As I look back on the past 9 months of my pregnancy, I laugh at how little I knew – I thought pregnancy meant being sick in the morning, going to the doctor more often, and eventually wearing flip flops and not reaching the EQs on the console.
-Pregnancy has been a challenge mentally, physically and emotionally and can completely take over your life at times.
+Pregnancy has been a challenge mentally, physically, and emotionally and can completely take over your life at times.
 It’s also been a fun and fascinating experience – one that can be balanced with work if you’re flexible and can adapt to your new (and changing) limits.

 First trimester (weeks 4-12)

 There’s no anticipating how good or bad you will feel.
 Some women have no symptoms and others can’t keep down water.
 You really won’t know til you’re there.

 Morning sickness can be like the worst hangover ever for weeks.
 You know the feeling when you’re at a greasy diner with a horrible hangover and the smell of food makes you want to vomit but you know you need to eat to feel better?
 That was 23.5 hours a day for me for 6 weeks.